+Step 1: Selection of Instagram Pages

 Although in some studies conducted via Instagram, the sample size is selected through hashtags (Rahardjo, 2018), given the extent of Instagram content in relation to the present topic, it was decided to select the sample size (pages) based on followers number and compatible content (Thömmes & Hübner, 2018).
+Among the pages with architectural content, pages with at least 300,000 followers were selected to ensure having an acceptable number of users (Table 3).
+The study sample was intentionally limited to highly followed professional architecture-related Instagram pages to capture preferences within a design-savvy audience.
+This group is recognized for its influence on broader design trends, which can subsequently impact general consumer preferences.
+While this approach provides valuable insights, it is important to note that the results are specific to this audience and may not represent preferences of the broader population of Instagram users.

+Step 2: Filtering of Posts

-Among the pages with architectural content, a number of pages with at least 300,000 followers were selected to ensure having an acceptable number of users (Table 3).Then from the content shared on the selected pages from 2019 to the end of 2021, posts related to clothing stores and boutiques (real or modeled), with captions and labels for clothing stores and boutiques, which had over a thousand likes were collected (51 posts).
+Then from the content shared on the selected pages from 2019 to the end of 2021, posts related to clothing stores and boutiques (real or modeled), with captions and labels for clothing stores and boutiques, which had over a thousand likes were collected (51 posts).

+Step 3: Development of the Coding Framework

+The coding framework was designed based on thematic literature to systematically analyze the physical and visual elements present in the images.
+Six primary categories were identified: materials (e.g., stone, plaster, brick), lighting (e.g., hidden lighting, ceiling lighting), color (analyzed using HSV—Hue, Saturation, Value—and RGB—Red, Green, Blue), showcase design (e.g., clothing racks, mannequins), form (e.g., sharp-edged or curved), and seating types (e.g., puffs, stools, chairs).
+These categories were defined to capture key elements that influence user preferences in shopping environments.
+The framework provided a standardized approach to ensure consistency in the coding process, enabling a robust and reliable analysis.

+Step 4: Image Coding Process

+The selected 51 images were analyzed by systematically assigning visual elements to the predefined categories from the coding framework.
+The process was conducted manually to ensure the accurate identification of elements, with each image carefully examined to assign relevant codes.
+To maintain clarity, coding rules were established, and ambiguous cases were discussed among the research team.
+Sample coded images were prepared and included as supplementary material to illustrate how the coding framework was applied.

+Step 4: Expert Evaluation

+To further analyze spatial configuration factors, a group of 13 experts, including architects and interior designers, reviewed each image.
+Using Kaplan's Information Processing Theory, the experts assigned one of four spatial configuration factors—coherence, complexity, legibility, or mystery—to each image.
+The definitions provided in the study’s framework (Table 1) guided this evaluation.
+Only images for which all experts reached unanimous agreement on the assigned factor were included in the final analysis.
+This step ensured the validity of the spatial configuration assignments and added a deeper dimension to the analysis.

 2.1 Image analysis and coding

 Image analysis, as a popular method in qualitative research and complementary to quantitative research, has its research advantages (Gotschi et al., 2008) and is a valid and important method in the research process in various fields.
 In the present paper, the coding method was used for analysis, which is executed by assigning image elements to descriptive categories (Tiggemann & Zaccardo, 2018).
 The classification of the codes, which depends on the relationship between the image and the background, must be clearly discernible and defined in the sample images.